aivicevic/android-project-template/README.md

 consists primarily of simple interface classes that act as a contract between the data and UI layers and does not require anything Android specific.
+*NOTE:* This is pending an edit as the domain module does in fact need to be an Android Library due to the fact that I often use architecture components (such as LiveData) in the repository files.

 This template utilizes the new
 [Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html)